Hello, and welcome to Wombat!

 This is a guide for absolute beginners — people with no blockchain, NFT or cryptocurrency experience, no idea about why decentralized games are better, and those who don’t know what to use Wombat for.

 What is Wombat?

 Our goal is to make the play-to-earn world easily accessible for you, the players, and scalable for mainstream games that want to enable crypto and NFT rewards.
 The Wombat ecosystem — including every single game, token or the Womplay platform — exists to achieve this goal.
 In other words, Wombat is your gateway to play-to-earn gaming pumped with NFTs and crypto rewards!

 From a technical perspective, Wombat is a crypto wallet and blockchain dApps explorer.
 In Wombat, you can easily buy, sell, store your coins and tokens and get a comprehensive overview of your NFTs.

 What is a blockchain and what does it do?

-Without going into too much detail — a blockchain is an internet-based technology which allows you to really own your digital assets, and lets you transact with those assets in a secure way.
-Wombat is not a blockchain itself and we don’t run a blockchain, but Wombat gives you access to blockchain, in our case the EOS blockchain.
+Without going into too much detail — a blockchain is an internet-based technology that allows you to really own your digital assets and lets you transact with those assets in a secure way.
+Wombat is not a blockchain itself and we don’t run a blockchain, but Wombat gives you access to multiple blockchains, namely Ethereum, EOS, WAX and Telos.